The opportunities in cannabis packaging have been getting a lot of buzz right now – and for a good reason.

 The variable data printing capabilities of inkjet solutions ensure that printers can comfortably accommodate the changing regulations – while still gaining efficiencies in their operations.

 Inkjet’s high resolution and stunning print quality ensure that the labels have the beautiful precision they need to impact and engage the consumer.
-Memjet’s Aqueous inks ensure the label is less harmful to the earth and people than other ink alternatives.
+Memjet’s water-based inks ensure the label is less harmful to the earth and people than other ink alternatives.

 Printing systems Powered by Memjet’s single-pass print technology enables blazing fast print speeds from entry-level print solutions up to high-volume presses, an important consideration for the growth rate expected in this market.